duneroadrunner/SaferCPlusPlus/README.md

 ```

 ### Compatibility considerations
-People have asked why the primitive C++ types can't be used as base classes - http://stackoverflow.com/questions/2143020/why-cant-i-inherit-from-int-in-c.
+People have [asked](http://stackoverflow.com/questions/2143020/why-cant-i-inherit-from-int-in-c) why the primitive C++ types can't be used as base classes.
 It turns out that really the only reason primitive types weren't made into full-fledged classes is that they inherit these "chaotic" conversion rules from C that can't be fully mimicked by C++ classes, and Bjarne thought it would be too ugly to try to make special case classes that followed different conversion rules.

 But while substitute classes cannot be 100% compatible substitutes for their corresponding primitives, they can still be mostly compatible.
 And if you're writing new code or maintaining existing code, it should be considered good coding practice to ensure that your code is compatible with C++'s conversion rules for classes and not dependent on the "chaotic" legacy conversion rules of primitive types.